Run-Wild-Studio/Easy-API/New Folder With Items/developers/events.md

 ### The `afterParseApi` event

-Plugins can get notified after a api's data has been fetched and parsed into an array.
+Plugins can get notified after an api's data has been fetched and parsed into an array.

 ```php
 use runwildstudio\easyapi\events\ApiDataEvent;